cook bacon in oven on parchment paper crispy

 I must admit to a kind of love-hate relationship with bacon.
 On the one hand, my family loves bacon, which means I cook it often.
-And until I discovered the best, easiest way to do that, I dreaded frying bacon!
+But until I discovered the best, easiest way to do that, I dreaded frying bacon!

 Then there’s the problem of keeping the first batch hot and crispy when only about 1/4 pound fits well in a stovetop skillet.

 Trust me, I’ve tried all the methods—stovetop, microwave, griddle, and outdoor grill.
-The outdoor grill has been mostly my go-to method, but when it’s 10 F. with a foot of snow out there, not so much.
+The outdoor grill has been mostly my go-to method, but when it’s 10°F with a foot of snow out there, not so much.

-All that is history, now that I’m hooked on the absolute best way to cook bacon—in the oven.
+All that is history now that I’m hooked on the absolute best way to cook bacon—in the oven.
 It’s easy with minimal, if any, splatters.
 The smell of bacon is all but limited to the baking time.
-I can cook an entire pound of bacon at once, and clean-up is a cinch!
+I can cook an entire pound of bacon at once, and cleanup is a cinch!

-No need to flip
+No Need to Flip

 Baked on a sheet pan, bacon comes out crispy around the edges but still slightly chewy in the middle—the way many of us prefer.
 But if you like it extra crispy, no problem.
 Lay the bacon on top of a metal cooling rack set over the foil-lined sheet pan.
 Now it will come out super crispy all the way through.